A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 \end{enumerate} \end{problem} Observe that RHP \ref{PII} is the standard RHP used in the analysis of the homogeneous Painlev\'e-II equation, cf. \cite[Theorem $3.4$]{FIKN}, and by \cite[$(4.2.28),(4.2.29),(4.2.40),(4.2.42)$, Theorem $10.1$]{FIKN} we thus conclude that

 solves the boundary value problem \eqref{co0}.
 It now remains to establish the second equality in

-i.e. the relation between the Fredholm determinant $F(t)$ of the Airy kernel \eqref{examp3} and RHP \ref{master2} with coefficients $r_j(z)$ as above (we cannot use Theorem \ref{theo1} since the Airy function is \textit{not} in $W^{1,1}(\mathbb{R})$).
+i.e. the relation between the Fredholm determinant $F(t)$ of the Airy kernel \eqref{examp3} and RHP \ref{master2} with coefficients $r_j(z)$ as above and the aforementioned modification at $z=\infty$ (we cannot use Theorem \ref{theo1} because of the modification and since the Airy function is \textit{not} in $W^{1,1}(\mathbb{R})$).
 Fortunately for us, the second equality in \eqref{ex:4} was derived in \cite[Section $3$]{BerCa0}: our RHP \ref{PII} is the AiO-RHP in \cite[Definition $3.1$]{BerCa0} rotated by ninety degrees, thus the outstanding claim follows from \cite[Theorem $3.1$]{BerCa0}. \end{proof} The last Corollary concludes the content of this short subsection and our list of results for \textit{additive} Hankel composition operators on $L^2(\mathbb{R}_+)$.
 We now discuss \textit{multiplicative} Hankel composition operators on $L^2(0,1)$, reusing the symbols and abbreviations of Section \ref{seci21} and \ref{seci22}.
 The reader will notice that most of our results for multiplicative composition operators bear a striking resemblance to the corresponding results for additive composition operators.